learn-co-curriculum/phase-1-intro-to-context/README.md

 standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce] &mdash; and you should know why.
-It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google to become the giant it is today.
+It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google become the giant it is today.
 Today you can use it under the name of [Apache Hadoop][Hadoop]

 The "Go" programming language is built around building and processing records